Opera in German: Hamburg 1678–1738

-Opera seria, Singspiel, early serious German opera
+Opera seria, Singspiel, melodrama, early serious German opera

 The other leading German composers of the time tended to follow Handel's example.
 This was because the courts of the various German states favoured opera in Italian.
 In 1730 the chief proponent of opera seria, the Italian librettist Metastasio, took up residence as the imperial poet in Vienna.
 Johann Adolph Hasse wrote operas in Italian for the court of the Elector of Saxony in Dresden.
 Hasse also wrote operas for the court of Frederick the Great in Berlin, as did Carl Heinrich Graun.
 The king himself supplied the libretto for Graun's Montezuma, first performed in 1755.

-Deprived of aristocratic patronage, opera in German was forced to look to the general public to survive.
+Deprived of aristocratic patronage until the mid-1770s, opera in German was forced to look to the general public to survive.
 This meant theatrical companies had to tour from town to town.
 The Singspiel became the most popular form of German opera, especially in the hands of the composer Johann Adam Hiller.
 Hiller's 1766 reworking of the Singspiel Die verwandelten Weiber was a landmark in the history of the genre, although his most famous work would be Die Jagd (1770).
 These Singspiele were comedies mixing spoken dialogue and singing, influenced by the similar genres of the ballad opera in England and the opéra comique in France.
 Often having sentimental plots and extremely simple music, Singspiele were no match for contemporary opera serias in artistic sophistication.